 Ferocious Fighters Caretaker Blog

 This blog is the work of our President, Meg Boland.
 Some articles have been shared in other places, some just live here.
-Meg has worked alongside Patrick to build Ferocious Fighters and along the way has found that sometimes, being a parent of a kiddo fighting CRPS is a job that cannot be done alone.
+Meg has worked alongside Patrick to build Ferocious Fighters and along the way has found that sometimes, being a parent of a kiddo fighting CRPS is a job that cannot be done alone, the links below will take you to her blog.
 Toward the end of the 2nd year of Ferocious Fighters we built our caretaker support group on Facebook.
 If you need support and haven't joined, please consider joining this very active community of parents, fighting all together against CRPS in our kids!

 Returning to school is an anxious moment, but kids with CRPS (and their families) have reason to be nervous that go beyond the typical.
 In order to create a successful and supportive relationship with the new teacher and/or school, be prepared and try to “front-load” with CRPS information . . .